BenHerbst/BenHerbst/README.md

 ## Tools I recommend

-I use Vim for simple scripts in terminal and Emacs for long coding sessions and Org mode.
+I use Vim for simple scripts in terminal and Neovim for long coding sessions and Kanboard.

 I recommend **Gnome** for a **great out of the box Linux Desktop** experience.

 Also use **Gruvbox dark** and **Pop!_OS dark** themes for your eyes.

-Also take a look at **Pop!_OS** for large monitors and **Ubuntu**.
+Also take a look at **Pop!_OS** for best desktop OS.

 I suggest you to make experience with the Godot Game engine.
 Game developing is more than just code.

 Don't build applications with electron shit.

-Use Javafx, Qt or Gtk
+Use Javafx, Qt or Gtk, Electron is not recommended by me!
+Only for ( maybe ) some cases like email app.

-If you do Java, use Jetbrains
+If you do Java, use Intellij.

+## Gamedev

 I believe that it has **4 elements**: